 Sale of an enterprise must generally be made in writing, with notarised signatures, but if the enterprise includes real estate, the agreement must be made in the form of a notarial deed.

 Seller’s liability under warranty for defects

 The statutory warranty on sales applies as relevant to the sale of an enterprise or organised part of an enterprise.
 The statutory warranty provisions are an important instrument to protect the buyer in an asset deal, supplementing the buyer’s general claims for breach of contract.

 The sale by a limited-liability company or joint-stock company of its enterprise (or an organised part of the enterprise) requires consent of the shareholders’ meeting.
 If the appropriate shareholders’ resolutions are not obtained, the sale of the enterprise is invalid.

 In the case of a joint-stock limited partnership (SKA), sale of the enterprise or an organised part of the enterprise requires the consent of all the general partners, or is invalid.
 Consent of the general meeting of shareholders is also required for the transaction to be valid, because regulations concerning the general meeting of shareholders of a joint-stock company also apply directly to a joint-stock limited partnership.

-In the case of other types of partnerships governed by the Commercial Companies Code, sale of the enterprise without the required corporate consents is valid, but may (and most often does) result in liability of the partners who signed the sale agreement.
+In the case of other types of partnerships governed by the Commercial Companies Code, sale of the enterprise without the required corporate approvals is valid, but may (and most often does) result in liability of the partners who signed the sale agreement.